Marriage & Divorce

-Pursuant to Section 39(3) of the Family Law Act 1975 (Cth) to be eligible to apply for a Divorce in Australia, one of the spouses must satisfy one of the following criteria:
+Under Section 39(3) of the Family Law Act 1975, to be eligible to apply for a divorce in Australia, one of the spouses must:

-- Be ordinarily resident in Australia or has been for one year prior to the filing of the Application;
+- be ordinarily resident in Australia or must have been for one year prior to the filing of the application;

-Upon satisfying the criteria pursuant to Section 39 (3), either the parties separately or the parties jointly may make an Application for Divorce to the Federal Circuit Court of Australia or Family Court of Australia.
+Upon satisfying the criteria pursuant to section 39 (3), either the parties separately or the parties jointly may make an application for divorce to the Federal Circuit and Family Court of Australia (FCFCA).

-To grant the parties’ Application for Divorce the Court must be satisfied that the parties are legally married, in addition to the following matters pursuant to Section 48 of Family Law Act 1975:
+To grant the parties’ application for divorce the court must be satisfied that the parties are legally married, in addition to the following matters under section 48 of the Act:

-For parties that were married for a period of less than 2 years, they are required to file a counselling certificate with their Application for Divorce or an Affidavit setting out the reasons for which counselling was unsuitable.
+For parties that were married for less than 2 years, they are required to file a counselling certificate with their application for divorce or an affidavit setting out the reasons counselling was unsuitable.

-Section 50 of the Family Law Act 1975 deals with the situation where separated parties to a marriage resume their relationship.
+Section 50 of the Act deals with the situation where separated parties to a marriage resume their relationship.

 Attending the divorce hearing

-Section 55A of the Family Law Act 1975, provides that the Court needs to be satisfied that if there are children under the age of 18, that proper arrangements have been made for the care, welfare and development of the children.
-This may be by way of Court Order, parenting plan or informal agreement.
+Section 55A of the Act provides that the court needs to be satisfied that if there are children under the age of 18, that proper arrangements have been made for the care, welfare and development of the children.
+This may be by way of court order, parenting plan or informal agreement.

 When does the divorce order take effect?